-• Single or multiple steam-jacketed manifolds (Figure 8B), depending on the size of the duct or plenum.
-The steam jacket is designed to reevaporate any condensate droplets before they are discharged from the manifold.
+- Single or multiple steam-jacketed manifolds (Figure 10B), depending on the size of the duct or plenum.
+The steam jacket is designed to reevaporate any condensate droplets before they are discharged from the manifold. - Nonjacketed manifold or panel-type distribution systems (Figure 10C), with or without injection nozzles for distributing steam across the face of the duct or plenum.